jessepav/lacygoill-wiki-backup/vim/ex.md

 ### I get a whole bunch of errors when I run `ex`!

 Initializations are not skipped, so your vimrc and plugins are sourced.
-But when Vim is called under the name `ex`, it starts in compatible mode.
+Besides when Vim is called under the name `ex`, it starts in compatible mode.
 You need to reset `'compatible'`:

     $ ex -N